Now offered in the evenings in five, online, virtual (live) sessions!

 Why should I enroll in Duke’s program?

-Offered in partnership with the SHRM, the Essentials of HR course is designed by global subject matter experts and incorporates six key topics from the SHRM Body of Competency and Knowledge™ (SHRM BoCK™).
-This course is designed to help the learner better retain the material by combining use of the SHRM official learning materials with live instruction from a HR certified and industry practitioner.
+Designed by and offered in partnership with the SHRM, the Essentials of HR course provides a foundational overview of HR practices and behaviors.
+Through real-world applications and scenarios, the learner will be introduced to fundamental human resource topics and how to address the challenging human resource related situations encountered in the profession.
+Furthermore, this course is designed to help the learner better retain the material by combining use of the SHRM official learning materials with live instruction from a HR certified and industry practitioner.

 After registering, when will I receive additional program details?